GM Module Replacement Instructions

 • Or it was ordered with disabled VATS

-Action: If the vehicle starts and runs normally, you're good!
-Clear any remaining error codes with a scan tool.
+Action: If the vehicle starts and runs normally, clear any remaining error codes with a scan tool.

 Q4: The security light is still on after 30 minutes.
 What do I do?